Fall 2014 Semester Awards and Presentations - click here to see more photos

 THIS PROGRAM IS FOR YOU!

 The UTSA Rising Researcher Program & Award can help launch you toward these goals.
-This $300 award and first-semester program features weekly meetings with program trainers, visiting researchers, and other undergraduates already working in research labs.
+This first-semester program features weekly meetings with program trainers, visiting researchers, and other undergraduates already working in research labs.
 You will learn about entering a research lab, other research training programs on campus, and participate in laboratory tours.
-Upon completion of this one-semester program, participants will receive the $300 UTSA Rising Researcher Award through UTSA Financial Aid (in the following Spring semester) and will be assisted in applying for additional campus research programs or in finding a research laboratory in which to volunteer.
+Following full participation in this one-semester program, participants with majors in the College of Sciences will receive a $300 scholarship through UTSA Financial Aid (in the following Spring semester) and will be assisted in applying for additional campus research programs or in finding a research laboratory in which to volunteer.

-Time Committment: Trainees will paticipate in a mandatory weekly session that last from 11:00-11:50.
-They will also have the opportunity of additional training on some of these days by attending a 12:00-12:50 lunch with the seminar speaker or other professional development activities held for our MBRS-RISE and MARC U*STAR research trainees; this 12:00-12:50 session is not mandatory, but the 11:00-11:50 one is.
+Trainees participate in a mandatory weekly session that lasts from 12:00 noon-1:00 pm.
+They also have the opportunity of additional training on some of these days by attending a 12:00-12:50 lunch with the seminar speaker or other professional development activities held for our RISE and MARC U*STAR research trainees.

 To successfully apply to the UTSA Rising Researcher Program (for first semester freshmen) you must: